UP-RS-ESP/vacon.github.io/_pages/Impressum.md

 last_modified_at: 2026-07-04
 ---

-The OGRE website (*Olkaria Geodetic Rift Experiment*) is a scientific project operated by the University of Potsdam.
+The VACON website (*VAlles Calchaquíes Observatory Network*) is a scientific project operated by the University of Potsdam.
 This page provides the legal notice required under German law (§ 5 Digitale-Dienste-Gesetz, DDG).